Prabhu204/Very-Deep-Convolutional-Networks-for-Large-Scale-Image-Recognition/README.md

 # Very-Deep-Convolutional-Networks-for-Large-Scale-Image-Recognition

 This project work is a implementation of [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/pdf/1409.1556.pdf) in Pytorch.
 However, the dataset used for this project is from [Tiny ImageNet Visual Recognition Challenge](https://tiny-imagenet.herokuapp.com/).
+Model performance can be improved by using smaller convolutional filter
+(i.e feature extraction maps) with 3x3 size while increasing network layer depth.

 ### Model Architecture
 The models were implemented as per original paper description, which can be seen in the following figure.